Aishiteru-kun/SimpleChunkSystem/README.md

 # SimpleChunkSystem

-SimpleChunkSystem is a lightweight Unreal Engine plugin that provides a basic framework for grid-based world streaming and chunk management.
+SimpleChunkSystem is a Unreal Engine plugin that provides a basic framework for grid-based chunk management.
 It exposes a set of C++ classes and Blueprint nodes that make it easy to create and manipulate chunks of the game world.

 ## Features
 - **ChunkSubsystem** – a `GameInstance` subsystem that lets you create and manage chunk managers keyed by name.